SMNik2546/Haynes-Shockley-experiment/README.md

 Important fields: ***lifetime, drift velocity, electric field***

 ## Measurement of drift velocity
-E_s is an internal electric pulse field that produced by a pulsed generator.
+![equation]E_{s} is an internal electric pulse field that produced by a pulsed generator.